 The sporty ones out there should consider this third route leading travellers to seven different cities down the Atlantic Coast of France and Spain.
 Those who love water sports can participate whilst getting paid.
-Win win right?
-There are water sport schools and surf camps at Biarritz and Gran Canaria where you can work, when you need a break from the sea there are many job opportunities in Bordeaux and San Sebastian where you can work in a restaurant.
+Win-win right?
+There are water sports schools and surf camps at Biarritz and Gran Canaria where you can work, when you need a break from the sea there are many job opportunities in Bordeaux and San Sebastian where you can work in a restaurant.
 This gives you the chance to Mediterranean cuisine.
-Even if you're not keen in diving into the sea and would prefer to gaze from a distance this trip is incredibly enriching.
+Even if you're not keen on diving into the sea and would prefer to gaze from a distance this trip is incredibly enriching.

 Hank W, 25.
 Tourism Management student.

 9 Growth Hacking Strategies That Will Boost Your Sales...

 Doing business is a great power indeed.
 Essentially, you can do whatever you like, manage all processes the way you see fit, and...

 7 Steps to Starting Your Own Business After College

 Stepping into your class on the first day of college, you found exactly what you thought would be there.
 A mash of random peers...